 According to FWC President Justice Hatcher, this sharp rise is largely being driven by the growing use of AI tools by self-represented applicants.
 In many instances, these tools are being used to invent fake unfair dismissal and other workplace complaints.

-Consequently, the FWC has noted delays in hearings, fewer opportunities for conciliation, and a decline in the quality of submissions, many of which include AI-generated material referencing non-existent matters.
+Consequently, the FWC has noted delays in hearings, fewer opportunities for conciliation, and a decline in the quality of submissions, including AI-generated material citing non-existent cases.
+This has real consequences for employers, even when claims have little merit.

 • This isn’t just a legal or compliance issue.